rackerlabs/docs-style-guide/style-guide/index.rst

 *Last updated:* |today|

-This document contains writing, style, terminology, and image guidelines for Rackspace documentation.
-Use these guidelines to create clear, concise, and consistent technical content for Rackspace customers.
+This document contains writing, style, terminology, and image guidelines for Rackspace technical documentation.
+Use these guidelines to create clear, concise, and consistent technical content for Rackspace external and internal customers.

 :ref:`quickstart`
    Highlights top writing and style guidelines for content contributors.